gunjandatta/sprest/README.md

 The [gd-sprest-react](https://github.com/gunjandatta/sprest-react) library contains various components designed to work in SharePoint 2013/Online.

 ##### Upgrade Path to SharePoint Framework [SPFx](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview)
 The javascript, typescript, react/angular/react/etc solutions developed for SharePoint 2013 can easily be migrated/copied to a SharePoint Framework (SPFx) modern solution.
+A [blog series](http://dattabase.com/sharepoint-app-fabric-ui-react-part-3-3/) is available for creating an Add-In for SharePoint 2013/Online using the Office Fabric-UI React framework, including converting it to a SPFX WebPart.

+##### SPFX Project
+Refer to the [documentation](https://gunjandatta.github.io/development/spfx) for steps on configuring this library in a SPFX project.

 #### Security
 The REST api execute requests based on the user's permissions.
 There is no way to elevate priviledges requests against the SharePoint REST.